-A pioneer in establishing dual degrees with foreign law schools, since 1996 Cornell has offered the J.D./Master en droit.* The program is designed to provide its graduates the education necessary to be licensed practitioners in the United States and in France.
-Students spend the first two years studying at Cornell Law School, followed by two years at one of France’s leading law faculties, the Université Paris I Panthéon Sorbonne.
+A pioneer in establishing dual degrees with foreign law schools Cornell has offered the J.D./Master en droit* program since 1996.
+The program is designed to provide its graduates the education necessary to be licensed practitioners in the United States and in France.
+Students spend the first two years studying at Cornell Law School followed by two years at one of France’s leading law faculties, the Université Paris I Panthéon Sorbonne.
 Upon successfully completing the program, students receive the Juris Doctor degree from Cornell Law School, the Master 1 en Droit, and perhaps also a Master 2 en droit, from Paris I.

 *The complete official name for the program is "Master en droit, mention droits français et étranger, spécialité droits français et américain."

 CurriculumThe first two years at Cornell

 At Cornell, the students will be required to complete 62 credits of study.
 The first year of study will be identical to that of regular J.D. students at Cornell Law School, totaling 32 credits.

 In the second year of study at Cornell, the students must complete at least 30 credit hours of study, including a professional responsibility course, a skills course and a course satisfying the Law School’s writing requirement.
 In addition, the program includes restrictions to avoid course offerings counting toward the J.D. credit requirements that:

 (1) would be better taken as part of the curriculum of the Université Paris 1 or

 (2) are outside of the regular Law School curriculum (regular J.D. candidates are allowed to take one course in each upperclass semester in other divisions of the university in areas related to their legal studies).